rushikeshya/Live-Cryptocurrency-Market-Analysis-Real-Time-Excel-Dashboard/README.md

 - Develop a Flask API to serve real-time data
 - Implement machine learning models for crypto trend prediction

-## 🤝 Contributing
-Feel free to fork this project, submit issues, and create pull requests!

-## 📜 License
-This project is licensed under the MIT License.

 ---
 **⭐ If you found this project useful, consider giving it a star on GitHub! ⭐**